High Performance I

 Learning Outcomes

-3. Identify the role and impact of different training regimes on physical development outcomes
+1. Explain the role of different training regimes on physical development outcomes.

-4. Demonstrate the importance of balancing training loads, rest and recovery sessions in delivering sustainable physical development outcomes.
+4. Analyse the importance of balancing training loads, rest and recovery in achieving health and skill related components of fitness.

 Student Assessment